 What Journey is Your User Taking?

 Does it take a map and a compass to navigate through your site?
 Just like a road trip, the user has a final destination, but getting there shouldn’t be difficult or boring!
 User journey maps are a great tool to help visualize the user’s interactions.
 These findings will help the designer prioritize each task according to the user’s needs.
-When creating a user journey map there are three things to consider; User persona, scope, and touchpoints.
+When creating a user journey map for your website redesign there are three important things to consider; User persona, scope, and touchpoints.

 Who is my user?
 Don’t assume you know your user.
 Do the research.
 Take the time to discover much more than just their age, sex, likes/dislikes.
 Are they the decision-maker or just the bridge between you and the decision-maker?
 Are they tech-savvy?
 Do they know what they want or do they need options?
 Knowing this information will help eliminate false assumptions.

 Have you defined the scope?
 Scopes can show beginning to end experiences to more detailed maps that hone in on one particular interaction, like signing up for a newsletter.
 Each scenario describes the real or anticipated action that the journey map addresses.

 What are my touchpoints?
 These are the physical actions and interactions the user has with your website.
 It’s important to anticipate not only all of the main touchpoints but all items associated with each touchpoint.
 For example, “Get an Estimate” channels can be — Contact Us or Get More Information.